 - Terms up to 60 months

-- Valid for debt consolidation, holiday or vacation loans
+- Valid for debt consolidation, back-to-school, holiday or vacation loans

 - Purchase of PC or for paying medical expenses